-Mulch is a terrific method to transform your yard and landscaping from drab to fab in a little amount of time and money.
-After you’ve spent time choosing the perfect plants, preparing flower beds, and planting seeds in your garden, adding mulch may really bring it all together.
+Mulch is a terrific method to transform your yard and landscaping from drab to fab in little time and money.
+After you’ve spent time choosing the perfect plants, preparing flower beds, and planting seeds in your garden, adding mulch may bring it all together.

-When choosing mulch, keep in mind the areas you want to cover, as well as any family members or pets who will be in close proximity to the new addition to your landscaping.
+When choosing mulch, keep in mind the areas you want to cover and any family members or pets who will be near the new addition to your landscaping.
 Some mulches are hazardous to pets, while others decompose quickly.
-Some mulch solutions persist for years, while others must be changed on a regular basis as they are worked into the soil.
+Some mulch solutions persist for years, while others must be changed regularly as they are worked into the soil.

 Our top mulches picks